On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games: Introduction

-In this paper, we leverage the formulation of Willems' lemma for continuous-time systems from \cite{LopezMuCDC2022} to obtain model-free solutions of nonzero-sum differential games.
-This allows us to show how to collect persistently excited data from the multiagent system that enables the design of data-based controllers.
-These PE data are only collected once in the proposed algorithms.
-We consider two cases.
-First, we solve the deterministic NZS game in which the complete state vector is available to all the players.
-Second, we consider the stochastic game formulated in \cite{SaksenaCruz1982}.
-As it is standard in the literature on data-based state estimation \citep{WolffLoMuECC2022,TuranFer2022}, we assume that the state of the system can be measured in an offline phase, whereas only output measurements are available during the online operation.
+The main contribution of this paper is leveraging the continuous-time Willems' lemma in \citep{LopezMuCDC2022} to obtain model-free solutions of NZS games.
+We show how to collect persistently excited data only once from the multiagent system to design the data-based controllers.
+Both the deterministic and the stochastic NZS games are formulated and solved.
+For the stochastic case, as it is standard in the literature on data-based state estimation \citep{WolffLoMuECC2022,TuranFer2022}, we assume that the state of the system can be measured in an offline phase, whereas only output measurements are available during the online operation.
 This allows to use input-state-output persistently excited data to obtain the desired results.

 The remainder of this paper is structured as follows.
 Section \ref{secprel} presents preliminary results and definitions.
 The data-based solutions of NZS games are presented in Section \ref{secsol}, including the deterministic game (Section~\ref{subsecdet}) and the stochastic one (Section~\ref{subsecstoc}).
 Section \ref{secsim} presents a simulation example and Section \ref{seccon} concludes the paper.